Advertisement

 (Credit: Photographer: Alana Landsberry)

 In this Federation-style home on Sydney’s Lower North Shore, a wine cellar cleverly makes use of the empty space beneath the stairs.
-Framed by a timber border, the space is beautifully wallpapered with a romantic floral print and protected with a glass window and door.
+Framed by a timber border, the space is beautifully wallpapered with a romantic floral print.
+It’s also protected with a glass window and door.

 A wine cellar behind the bar